 When you understand how people think you can manage them better, help them more effectively, and much more.

 For many people, this course is all they need to provide a kick start to a successful career.
-For others, we provide lots of options to upgrade to higher qualifications, using what is studied here for advance credits.
+For others, we provide lots of options to upgrade to longer study programs, using what is studied here for advance credits.

 The course is divided into 6 modules/subjects as follows: